Fall of Tenochtitlan: Spanish advance closer

-The Aztecs' last stand
+Aztecs' last stand

 Cortés then ordered a simultaneous advance of all three camps towards the Tlatelolco marketplace.
 Alvarado's company made it there first, and Gutierrez de Badajoz advanced to the top of the Huichilopotzli cu, setting it afire and planting their Spanish banners.
 Cortés' and Sandoval's men were able to join them there after four more days of fighting.